 Switch LEDs State Meaning Power (green) On Off The switch is receiving power.
 The switch is NOT receiving power.
-Fault Off The normal state; indicates there are no fault conditions on the switch. (orange) Blinking A fault has occurred on the switch, one of the switch ports, or the fan.
+Fault Off The normal state; indicates there are no fault conditions on the switch. (orange) Blinki Blinking A fault has occurred on the switch, one of the switch ports, or the fan.
 The Status LED for the component with the fault will blink simultaneously.
 If just the Fault LED is blinking, the switch could be attached to an RPS but not receiving power.
 On On briefly after the switch is powered on or reset, at the beginning of switch self test.
 If this LED is on for a prolonged time, the switch has encountered a fatal hardware failure, or has failed its self test.
-See chapter 4, "Troubleshooting" for more information Test Off The normal operational state; the switch is not undergoing self test. (green) On The switch self test and initialization are in progress after the switch has been power cycled or reset.
+See chapter 4, "Troubleshooting" for more information.
+Locator (blue) Reserved for future development.
+Port LEDs (green - Link and Mode) Link Indicates the port LEDs are displaying link information: if the port LED is on, the port is enabled and receiving a link indication from the connected device. if the port LED is off, the port has no active network cable connected, or is not receiving link beat or sufficient light.
+Otherwise, the port may have been disabled through the switch console, the web browser interface, or ProCurve Manager. if the port LED is blinking simultaneously with the Fault LED, the corresponding port has failed its self test.
+Mode The operation of the Mode LED is controlled by the LED Mode select button, and the current setting is indicated by the LED Mode indicator LEDs near the button.
+Press the button to step from one view mode to the next.
+The default view is Activity (Act).
+LED Mode Act Indicates the port LEDs are displaying network activity information.
+View (3 green LEDs) FDx Indicates port LEDs are lit for ports in Full Duplex Mode.
+Off indicates half duplex.
+Spd Indicates the port LEDs are displaying the connection speed at which each port is operating: if the port LED is off, the port is operating at 10 Mbps. if the port LED is flashing, the port is operating at 100 Mbps. if the port LED is on continuously, the port is operating at 1000 Mbps.
+The blinking behavior is an on/off cycle once every 1.6 seconds, approximately.
+Test Off The normal operational state; the switch is not undergoing self test. (green) On The switch self test and initialization are in progress after the switch has been power cycled or reset.
 The switch is not operational until this LED goes off.
-The test LED also comes on briefly when you "hot swap" a mini-GBIC into the switch; the mini-GBIC is self tested when it is hot swapped.
-Blinking A component of the switch has failed its self test.
+The Self Test LED also comes on briefly when you "hot swap" a mini-GBIC into the switch; the mini-GBIC is self tested when it is hot swapped. blinking A component of the switch has failed its self test.
 The status LED for that component, for example an RJ-45 port, and the switch Fault LED will blink simultaneously.
-Port LEDs (green - over- laid with the port number) duplex oper port link information, network activity information, whether the port is configured for full- peration, or the speed of the connection depending on the LED Mode selected.
-See "LED lect Button and Indicator LEDs" on the next page for more information.
-LED Mode View (4 green LEDs) Link Indicates that the port LEDs are displaying link information: • if the port LED is on, the port is enabled and receiving a link indication from the LLDS connected device. if the port LED is off, the port has no active network cable connected, or is not receiving link beat or sufficient light.
-Otherwise, the port may have been disabled through the switch console or the web browser interface. if the port LED is blinking simultaneously with the Fault LED, the corresponding port has failed its self test.
-Act Indicates the port LEDs are displaying network activity information.
-FDx Indicates port LEDs are lit for ports in Full Duplex Mode.
-Off indicates half duplex.
-Spd Indicates the port LEDs are displaying the connection speed at which each port is operating: • if the port LED is off, the port is operating at 10 Mbps. if the port LED is flashing, the port is operating at 100 Mbps. if the port LED is on continuously, the port is operating at 1000 Mbps.